-The Public Affairs Section (PAS) at Embassy Kabul is an office of American and Afghan employees charged with engaging the Afghan people and coalition partner publics to facilitate understanding about the mission in Afghanistan and with promoting cultural awareness and education.
+The Public Affairs Section (PAS) at U.S. Embassy Kabul is an office of American and Afghan employees charged with engaging the Afghan people, facilitating understanding about the U.S. Mission in Afghanistan, and promoting cultural awareness and education.

 In addition to the traditional press and cultural work done at Embassies around the world, under the leadership of the Embassy’s Director of Communications and Public Diplomacy the Section is implementing a strategic communications plan that includes diverse initiatives ranging from building cell-phone towers to take the airwaves away from the Taliban to widespread use of social media and viral-marketing-style interactions with the people of Afghanistan.

 The PAS section also advises the Afghan Government Media and Information Center, providing mentoring and training to assist the Government in its efforts to encourage transparency and build accountability between the Government and the people.

 The Cultural Affairs Office carries out activities to promote professional and cultural ties between the people of Afghanistan and United States.
 The Office coordinates a variety of exchange, speaker, artistic and interactive programs that address major issues, such as democracy and civil society, human rights, Islam in America, university administration, independent media, local government, cultural preservation, and administration of justice.

 The International Visitor Leadership Program facilitates travel by Afghan journalists, academics, politicians, government officials, religious scholars, community leaders and NGO officials to engage in a dialogue with their counterparts in the U.S. The exchange program administers degree and non-degree fellowships, including Hubert Humphrey Fellowships, Fulbright Fellowships and Partnership for Learning Undergraduate Studies Fellowships for Afghans to pursue higher studies and develop professional experience.